yukinogatari/TheOtherRoles-GM/README.md

     - This texture will be rendered instead of the Back texture, when facing the left.
     - The name of the texture needs to follow the pattern `hatname_back_flip.png`.
   - `Climb texture (optional)`:
-    - This texture will be rendered in front of the player, when he's climbing.
+    - This texture will be rendered in front of the player, when they're climbing.
     - The name of the texture needs to follow the pattern `hatname_climb.png`.
 - **Testing:** You can test your hat design by putting all the files in the `\TheOtherHats\Test` subfolder of your mod folder.
 Then whenever you start a freeplay game, you and all the dummies will be wearing the new hat.
 You don't need to restart Among Us if you change the hat files, just exit and reenter the freeplay mode.